jonross/kugl/docs-tmp/trouble.md

 * Make sure JMESPath expressions for columns select single objects
 * Don't try to debug `kubectl` and `kugel` at the same time; use the `stdin` resource and a static JSON file for testing.

-### Kugel is kinda slow, do you plan to rewrite it in Go or Rust?

-Not right now, see note above about "family and day job."  🙂